 Checking the starter drive

-To check the starter, we connect with wires: the positive terminal of the battery with the upper contact bolt 1 of the traction relay, and the negative terminal with the starter housing.
+To check the starter, we connect the wires: the positive terminal of the battery with the upper contact bolt 1 of the traction relay, and the negative terminal with the starter housing.

-Use a screwdriver to bridge the upper contact bolt 1 and control terminal 3 of the traction relay.
+Use a screwdriver to bridge the upper contact bolt 1 and control output 3 of the traction relay.

-To check the electric motor, we connect the wires to the positive terminal of the battery with the lower contact bolt 2 of the traction relay, and the negative terminal to the starter housing.
+To check the electric motor, we connect the positive terminal of the battery to the lower contact bolt 2 of the traction relay, and the negative terminal to the starter housing.

-In this case, the shaft of the electric motor must rotate.
+In this case, the motor shaft must rotate.

 Otherwise, the motor is defective.

-To check the traction relay, we connect the wires to the positive terminal of the battery with the control terminal 3 of the traction relay, and the negative terminal to the starter housing.
+To check the traction relay, we connect the positive terminal of the battery with the control terminal 3 of the traction relay, and the negative terminal to the starter housing.

 If this does not happen, the traction relay is faulty.